WatVis/NBSearch/README.md

 ### Prepare Data Files

-Run the notebook `prepare_frontend.ipynb` which generates the necessary data files and copies them to `resource`.
+Run the notebook `prepare_frontend.ipynb` which generates the necessary data files and copies them to `frontend/resource`.

 ### Setup the Environment